ChrisWiegman/chriswiegman.com/content/posts/2017-12-10-making-fitbit-work-for-me-how-fitbit-really-has-made-me-more-fit.md

 > Start at 5,000 steps

-Given 10,000 is too high I’ve set my FitBit&nbsp;to a 5,000 step per day goal.
+Given 10,000 is too high I’ve set my FitBit to a 5,000 step per day goal.
 This is an extra 15-20 minutes of walking per day which is totally doable and I don’t feel tired from pushing myself all the way at the beginning.

 Don’t worry about starting even lower